 There will come a time when you might want to give your guinea pig a bath.
-Here’s some quick tips to make it go smoothly.
+Here are some quick tips to make it go smoothly.

 How Often Should I Bathe my Guinea Pig?

 Guinea pigs don’t clean themselves like cats do, but they usually stay pretty clean nonetheless.
 As long as you keep his cage clean, he should only need a bath once every 3-4 months.
 Some people never bathe their guinea pigs, so it’s not absolutely necessary, but it’s a good idea to do it occasionally to keep him in tip-top shape.

 Keep Everything Together and Close at Hand